 Information for New Acupuncture Patients

 Congratulations on your decision to try acupuncture!
-You’ll find acupuncture to be a rewarding experience on many levels.
-The needles are thin, my style is gentle, and you will feel better as your body comes back into balance with itself and your environment.
+New acupuncture patients find it to be a rewarding experience on many levels.
+The needles are thin, my style is gentle, and you will feel better as your body comes back into balance.
 In addition to experiencing a decrease in pain, you should also feel more relaxed, energetic and at peace with the world.

 Please download, print, and complete the New Acupuncture Patient Intake Form and bring it to your first appointment.
 If you’d like to complete it at my office, please arrive 15 minutes early to do so.
 If you’d like to review my office’s HIPPA policies, you can download them here: NOTICE OF PRIVACY PRACTICES.

 As a new acupuncture patient, you’ll be scheduled for a 1.5-hour session.
 Because acupuncture is a holistic medicine, I will conduct a thorough verbal intake, covering not just your chief complaint but other aspects of your health and wellness.
 I will answer any questions you have along the way.
 You can expect an acupuncture physical exam that includes my looking at your tongue, feeling your pulse, palpating injuries for pain and discomfort, and pressing different locations on your abdomen.
 I will also measure your blood pressure and heart rate.

 Based on the information I gather, I’ll formulate a acupuncture medical diagnosis and treatment plan.
 The plan will include a prognosis describing the percentage improvement I would expect for your condition after a specified number of treatments, along with possible herbal formulas, and nutritional and/or lifestyle recommendations.
 I will explain this to you in detail and answer any questions you may have during and after the acupuncture treatment.

 For Best Acupuncture Treatment Results:

 Please do the following: